aleksander-mendoza/SolomonoffLib/README.md

     @f = 'a':'b';

-Unlike in normal functions, the composed functions have to be finalized with `;`.
+Unlike in "the usual" functions, the composed functions have to be finalized with `;`.
 This syntax was inspired by Hoare triples.
 Here `'a':'b'` becomes a statement with side-effects.
 You might alternatively think of it as if it was